maxritter/diy-thermocam-website/src/pages/assembly-guide.md

 ---
 title: Assembly Guide
 subtitle: >-
-  This guide will guide you through all the steps to assemble your DIY-Thermocam V3!
+  This guide will guide you through all the steps to assemble your own DIY-Thermocam V3 from the components inside the KIT at home easily.
 seo:
   title: ''
   description: ''